flyteorg/flyte/rsts/howto/authentication/setup.rst

 -------------------

 Okta supports OpenID Connect protocol and the creation of custom OAuth2 Authorization Servers, allowing it to act as both the user and apps IdP.
-It offers more detailed control on access policies, users' consent, and app management.
+It offers more detailed control on access policies, user consent, and app management.

 1. If you don't already have an Okta account, sign up for one `here <https://developer.okta.com/signup/>`__.
-2. Create an app (choose Web for the platform) and OpenID Connect for the sign on method.
+2. Create an app (choose Web for the platform) and OpenID Connect for the sign-on method.
 3. Add Login redirect URIs (e.g. http://localhost:30081/callback for sandbox or https://<your deployment url>/callback)
 4. OPTIONAL: Add logout redirect URIs (e.g. http://localhost:30081/logout for sandbox)
-5. Note down the Client ID and Client Secret
+5. Write down the Client ID and Client Secret

 KeyCloak OpenID Connect
 ------------------------

 `KeyCloak <https://www.keycloak.org/>`__ is an open source solution for authentication, it supports both OpenID Connect and OAuth2 protocols (among others).
-KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for flyte.
+KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for Flyte.

-.. caution:: Coming soon!

 Apply configuration
 -------------------